apiel/zicBox/NOTE.md

 ## Pixel TODO

-- TODO pattern generator
+- TODO provide more than 12 params for engine...

-- TODO fix mute icon... let's just put it next..

 - TODO rec view -> make a small thing showing what is recorded now.
 Might also, show what is currently selected.
     - > should we put text, saying record over currently saved...
 But even wonder if we should not find a way to record over the playing one... maybe it should just record all the time... so it could also solve midi keyboard...